Homecoming at Mycenae, exodus from Crete

 The returning soldiers, returning in their small boats naturally expected a glorious and triumphal homecoming.
 But instead, they returned to silence and starvation.
 Mycenae was also in the midst of a drought.
 Especially with the homecoming of the troops, there was no food to be found.

 The returning veterans knew what to do: They scoured the countryside for food, as they had done throughout their years in the countryside around Troy.
 This meant that tax collectors of Mycenae were unable to collect taxes in the form of foods, and the entire population was soon starving.
-As in Troy. defenses gave way amid the shortage of supplies, and starving people streamed into the inner city and sacked it.
+As had happened in Troy while it had been under siege, defenses gave way amid the shortage of supplies, and starving people streamed into the inner city and sacked it.

 The drought lasted so long that Mycenae never recovered, and the palace complex continued to deteriorate because taxes could not be collected.
 Ultimately the palace complex itself became no better than a small village, and the Mycenaean world, deprived of its titular head, fell apart into its constituent parts.